sash/blockchain-network-example/readme.md

 2. Fund the wallet via the faucet
 3. Create another wallet (separate browser)
 4. Send money to the other address.
 Wait for confirmation
+5. Check both notes are the same (blockwise and transactionwise)

 ## Scenario: Double spend attempt + Conflict resolution
 0. Continue the example from above